What is Crawl Budget?

 What badly affects the crawl budget?

-There are several factors that can negatively affect the crawl budget including
+Several factors can negatively affect the crawl budget including:

 Duplicate content